-The with keyword in Python is a control flow structure that simplifies error handling.
-The with statement is particularly used for clean-up tasks as you are working with unmanaged resources e.g. opening a file, performing some operations and closing it (file streams).
+The ‘with’ statement is particularly used for clean-up tasks as you are working with unmanaged resources e.g. opening a file, performing some operations, and closing it (file streams).

 However, from version 2.6, the ‘with’ became a keyword and you do not need to enable it in order to use it.